roscopeco/jasm/README.md

 ### What?

-JASM is an assembler for JVM bytecode.
-Because how many times have you needed _that_ already today?
+JASM is an assembler/disassembler for JVM bytecode.
+It provides a nice syntax for writing JVM classes in a bytecode-focused assembly language, and can also disassemble any Java `.class` file to JASM source code.

 JASM has a [Gradle plugin](https://github.com/roscopeco/jasm-gradle-plugin) and a (WIP) [Plugin for IntelliJ](https://github.com/roscopeco/jasm-intellij-plugin).